MSBuild Target Framework and Target Platform

 The target profile is specified in the

 TargetFrameworkProfile property in a project file.
 You can change the target profile by using the target-framework control in the project property pages in the IDE.
+For more information, see How to: Target a Version of the .NET Framework.

 A platform is combination of hardware and software that defines a particular runtime environment.
 For example,